tayruxin/tp/docs/UserGuide.md

 | None    | Compulsory field | `C/COMPANY_NAME` | The company's name is required when adding a company  |
 | `[ ]`   | Optional field   | `[pr/PRIORITY]`  | Not a must to indicate priority when adding a company |

-Since `PRIORITY` parameter is optional, the following command lines are accepted.
+Since `PRIORITY` parameter is optional, the following command lines are accepted for the `add` command.

 **Example:**
 - `add c/GovTech r/Software Engineer s/PA n/John Doe d/12-12-2023 e/johnDoe@gmail.com p/98765432 pr/medium`